 The project Eco-Gozo commits the government and private sector to promote sustainable development that does not harm the environment or the island’s intrinsic nature.
 The policy aims at enhancing residents’ lives and offering a better experience to all visitors by emphasising eco-tourism, improving education, and boosting job quality.

 Through the Eco-Gozo project, the island is now innovatively collecting and preserving rainwater, reducing its carbon footprint, as well as promoting the use of renewable energy.

 In 2018, the island was named the Mediterranean’s Best Green Destination.

 Gozo is home to the world’s oldest freestanding temples but its goals and aims are steadfastly in the future.
 The vision for the island is one based on three elements: idyllic, connected and innovative.
 This is because Gozo is striving to retain its tranquil charm while embracing development based on new technologies.

-The London and Barts Malta Campus is in line with this wider strategy, as is the newly launched Gozo Innovation Hub, a space where creatives and researchers can work side by side.
+The Queen Mary, Malta Campus is in line with this wider strategy, as is the newly launched Gozo Innovation Hub, a space where creatives and researchers can work side by side.